Beatrice Worsley: Cambridge

 With the analyzer completed, Worsley and Stanley were sent to the UK to learn what they could of the EDSAC design, then under construction at Cambridge University's Cambridge Mathematical Laboratory.
 They arrived to find the machine nearly completed, and helped where they could to bring it online for its first test run on 6 May 1949.
 The first program to run successfully on the machine was one Worsley helped write for calculating squares, and she later collected this and a number of similar programs into one of the earliest papers on the topic, The E.D.S.A.C.
 Demonstration.

 The next month, a meeting was held at Cambridge on the topic of computing machines, and Worsley prepared a report on the program that produced squares, and a new one that produced tables of prime numbers.
 The report included sample output, as well as a description of the code and how it was run on the machine.
 This was printed in the conference proceedings, and was picked up years later by Brian Randell for his 1973 book, The Origins of Digital Computers.
 This made Worsley well-known in the computing field long after the events.

 Worsley then began her PhD at Newnham College.
 While working at the Lab, she attended courses on quantum physics with Paul Dirac, John Lennard-Jones and Nicholas Kemmer, number theory with Albert Ingham, and perhaps most importantly, numerical analysis with Douglas Hartree.
 She began writing her dissertation under Hartree, who coincidentally also supervised another Canadian woman, Charlotte Fischer.

-In the midst of this work, for unknown reasons, Worsley returned to Toronto and continued her dissertation under UofT maths professor Byron Griffith.
+In the midst of this work, for unknown reasons, Worsley returned to Toronto and continued her dissertation under U of T maths professor Byron Griffith.
 Shortly thereafter, she was rehired by the Computation Centre in July 1951.
 Hartree approved the dissertation and Worsley received her doctorate in 1952.

 Her paper, Serial Programming for Real and Idealized Digital Calculating Machines, is considered to be the first PhD dissertation written about modern computers.
 It included a number of discussions about numerical calculations on Turing machines as well as real-world examples, notably EDSAC.
 It then went on to describe methods for recognizing which machine instructions were required, and which could be accomplished by combinations of other instructions.
 Both Turing and Claude Shannon had discussed idealized versions of this concept, but Worsley's contribution was to demonstrate the most efficient way to do this, not a single generalized solution as in Shannon's case.